HaeffnerLab/artiq-electron-conda/local-windows-install.md

 7. Install Java Runtime if you don't have it already by running `Java Runtime 8u241 x86 (required for LabRAD).exe` from the `C:\Artiq-Windows` folder.
 LabRAD requires this.

-8. Double-click the `lab-artiq-putty.reg` file.
+8. Double-click the `lab-artiq-putty.reg` file from the `C:\Artiq-Windows` folder.
 This adds a PuTTy configuration file with tunnels that allow communication with the ARTIQ hardware in the lab.

 9. Make sure that the Anaconda environment creation from step 3 completed successfully.